Air Force Office of Special Investigations: History

-The Office of Special Investigations was officially established by Chief of Staff of the United States Air Force Carl Spaatz General Order №1 of 2 January 1948.
+The Office of Special Investigations was officially established by Chief of Staff of the United States Air Force Carl Spaatz General Order No.1 of 2 January 1948.
 This same Order had appointed Joseph Francis Carroll as OSI commander.
 The official letter of Carl Spaatz of 9 April 1948 set forth the functions and responsibilities of the Office of Special Investigations, which were "to provide a competent, centrally directed special investigations service to all Air Force activities", including the investigation of such major offenses as "fraud and/or conspiracy, arson, black-market operations, bribery, burglary, embezzlement, forgery, larceny, perjury, robbery, smuggling, and similar offenses ... and other major violations of the Articles of War, Federal Statute, and/or other pertinent directives".

-A new Chief of Staff of the United States Air Force Hoyt Vandenberg signed the General Order №29 of 15 July 1948 that empowered the Office of Special Investigations to carry out the counterintelligence activity including the detection of espionage, sabotage, treason, sedition, subversion, disloyalty, and disaffection.
+A new Chief of Staff of the United States Air Force Hoyt Vandenberg signed the General Order No.29 of 15 July 1948 that empowered the Office of Special Investigations to carry out the counterintelligence activity including the detection of espionage, sabotage, treason, sedition, subversion, disloyalty, and disaffection.
 Also it was specifically stated that OSI would be responsible for all investigations formerly performed by the USAF Counterintelligence Corps.

 1 August 1948 is considered the operational date of the Office of Special Investigations.

+An Evolving Service Modeled on the FBI

+After becoming a separate service in 1947, the Air Force needed a single investigative branch to replace an inefficient mix of Army investigative functions.
+Founded in 1948, the new Office of Special Investigations (OSI) united a number of security-related groups.
+Organized similarly to the FBI, OSI's first director was a veteran FBI agent.

+OSI has grown with the USAF, but its independent nature is unchanged.
+Though OSI is organized in alignment with USAF major commands and deploys regularly with other troops, OSI personnel operate outside the local chain of command.
+Reporting directly to the Air Force Inspector General in Washington, D.C., enables OSI to thoroughly investigate cases throughout the USAF.
+OSI agents work mainly in civilian clothes, making them more effective by keeping rank and authority separate from investigative duties.
+OSI investigators are federal special agents and carry badges.
+Their initial training is conducted alongside personnel from various federal agencies, and OSI's special agents include civilians, officers and enlisted Air Force members.

 Organization

+Under the leadership of Brigadier General Francis Dillon, the command underwent a massive reorganization which transformed the agency from a geographically based organization with District field offices to one primarily realigned as Regions based on the needs of the Air Force's major commands.

+The reorganization effort began in September 1991 by restructuring OSI headquarters.
+In mid-July 1992, a special order was issued, which authorized the deactivation of district offices and subordinate detachments, while simultaneously activated the field investigations region headquarters and subordinate detachments that exist today.